NVIDIA/NeMo/README.md

 To train with fewer or a different number of nodes, the relevant parameters can be adjusted either in the yaml config file or from the command line.
 More on this in [section 4.6](#46-resuming-training-from-fewer-nodes).
-For Base Command Platform, multi-node jobs are required to have at least two nodes so that is the minimum number of nodes we can train with.
+For Base Command Platform, all jobs must be launched in multi-node mode.

 **5B configuration:**

-The 5B model uses 20 nodes with 8 GPUs per node by default, and bf16 data type for training, and can be trained in about one week.
+The 5B model uses the bf16 data type.
+It can be trained in about 7 days using 20 nodes with 8 GPUs per node.
 The model includes 24 transformer layers, a hidden size of 4096, and 32 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
 This model uses tensor parallelism of 2.
 For the details on all the parameters, see the 5b.yaml